nginxinc/nginx-gateway-fabric/docs/proposals/control-data-plane-split/README.md

   Process: agent `Connects` to NGF.
 We get its identifier and pod name, add the identifier(s) to a context cache, track that connection, and create a subscription channel for it.
 Agent then `Subscribes`.
 The context passed in allows us to use the identifier to grab the proper subscription channel and listen on it.
 This channel will receive a `ConfigApplyRequest` when we have a new nginx config to write.

 - If a single nginx deployment is scaled, we should ensure that all instances for that deployment receive the same config (and aren't treated as "different").
-- Each graph that the control plane builds internally should be directly tied to an nginx deployment.
+- Each Gateway graph that the control plane builds internally should be directly tied to an nginx deployment.
 - Whenever the control plane sees an nginx instance become Ready, we send its config to it (it doesn't matter if this is a new pod or a restarted pod).
 - If no nginx instances exist, control plane should not send any configuration.
 - The control plane should check if a connection exists first before sending the config (all replicas, even non-leaders, should be able to send the config because the agent may connect to a non-leader).